Raising Brilliance

 If you find something on this site that's wrong, out of date, or framed poorly, please tell us.
 Email hello@raisingbrilliance.org and we'll review and update.
 Local readers who know their cities and states better than we do are how this site stays accurate.
 We take corrections seriously.

-Every week we send one email — practical autism resources, local updates, the article we just published, and the things we wish more families had earlier in the journey.
+Every week we send one short email — practical autism resources, local updates, the article we just published, and the guidance we wish more families had earlier in the journey.

 [Newsletter signup form: email + first name + Subscribe button]